GlobalWebIndex/challenge-python-v1/README.md

 - the amount of likes and from which owner
 - the images for the dinosaur, the links of which provide the image when used

-Below find and example of a response with one dinosaur:
+Example of a response with one dinosaur:
 <details><summary>api/dinosaurs response</summary>
 <p>